AdFont3s/platform-azure-terraform-wordpress/README.md

 # Platform Wordpress (Azure Terraform)

-This is a  project to deploy a wordpress on Azure with terraform.
+This is a project to deploy a wordpress on Azure using Terraform.

 This project deploy two layers.
-First one, the mysql instance (which running on managed servcies) and second one, the Wordpress hosting plan.
+First one, the MySQL instance (managed service) and second one, the Wordpress hosting plan.

 ## How to test it locally?